zaladmander/Paint-App/README.md

 ## User Stories

-- As a user, I want to be able to customize my brush colour, texture, size, or opacity.
+- As a user, I want to be able to customize my brush colour, texture, size, or opacity. ✓

-- As a user, I want to be able to create more custom brushes and add them to a collection of brushes.
+- As a user, I want to be able to create more custom brushes and add them to a collection of brushes. ✓

-- As a user, I want to be able to either draw from a blank canvas or photos from my computer
+- As a user, I want to be able to either draw from a blank canvas or photos from my computer.

 - As a user, I want to be able to have the choice of overwriting my edits to a photo or making a copy.